dexiouz/100DaysOfCode/README.md

 **1 The functional class pattern.**

 Consider the following snippet of code which can be considered as a class.
-Notice the absence of the "class" keyword and the usage of the "new" keyword as in creating a new class.
+Notice the absence of the "class" keyword and the usage of the "new" keyword  in creating a new class.
 ```js
 function Dogs(name) {
   this.greeting = function(){